-To identify the causal effect of foreign investment on CSR in an emerging market, we take advantage of loosening capital controls, a policy more common in emerging than advanced markets.
-We focus on the advent of the Shanghai and Shenzhen Connect programs, which expanded Hong Kong/foreign (HKF) investment in China.2 This is an attractive setting to test foreign ownership influence.
+To identify the causal effect of foreign investment on CSR, we leverage the relaxation of capital controls-a policy more common in emerging markets than in advanced ones.
+We focus on the Shanghai and Shenzhen Connect programs, which expanded Hong Kong/foreign (HKF) investment in China, known as "northbound shareholdings."
+This is an attractive setting in which to test the effects of foreign investment on CSR in an emerging market.
 Entering a Connect program was based entirely on inclusion in stock indexes, which depended on market capitalization and stock trading volumes - factors not directly related to a firm's ES performance.
 We use a difference-in-differences (DD) approach, with firms joining the Connect program as the treatment group and those not as the control group.